We're an affiliate

 As a tennis fan, it’s such a very long time to see a mid-cut tennis shoe on the market.
 The good news is Wilson decided to surprise us with a mid-cut tennis shoe and it’s called the Wilson Amplifeel 2.0.

 As you can see, this shoe is very interesting with how it looks and how it functions.
-Wilson did some amazing job by updating the upper of the shoe with Amplifeel 2.0.
+Wilson did an amazing job by updating the upper of the shoe with Amplifeel 2.0.

 On top of that, this shoe comes with different technologies to provide you with good cushioning, stability and traction.
 Without any further talking let’s dive deep and find out more.